scrabbletank/farhome-rules/rulesdoc.md

 You gain proficiency in Arcane spells.
 You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
 You gain 1 proficiency in Arcana and Lore.

 #### Coven Witch
 You gain proficiency in Curse spells.
 You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
-You gain 1 proficiency Nature and Apothecary Tools.
+You gain 1 proficiency Nature and Insight.

 #### Priest
 You gain proficiency in Divine spells.
 You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
 You gain 1 proficiency in Religion and Medicine.

 #### Soldier
 You learn 1 maneuver you meet the requirements for and gain proficiency in 3 martial weapons.
 You may also choose one of the following trainings:
-- Shield Master: When attacked, as long as you are holding a shield you may spend 1 AP to reroll 2 of the attackers dice, taking the new values.
+- **Shield Master:** When attacked, as long as you are holding a shield you may spend 1 AP to reroll 2 of the attackers dice, taking the new values.
-- Weapon Expert: Choose a weapon type, when making attacks with this weapon you may reroll 1 die, taking the new value.
+- **Weapon Expert:** Choose a weapon type, when making attacks with this weapon you may reroll 1 die, taking the new value.
-- Defensive Stance: You may reroll 1 defense die when making a defense roll.
+- **Defensive Stance:** You may reroll 1 defense die when making a defense roll.
-- Ranger: + 2 to your attack range before penalities, and you take no penalties from attacking when someone is in your zone of control.
+- **Ranger:** + 2 to your attack range before penalities, and you take no penalties from attacking when someone is in your zone of control.
 You begin with Hide Armor, and 3 weapons you are proficient in.

 #### Noble
-You start with double the starting silver and gain proficiency in a martial weapon.
+You start with double the starting silver and gain 1 proficiency in a martial weapon.
 Your skill in trade and court proceedings allows you to reroll 1 die for all charisma skills checks.
 You gain 5 proficiency points to spend among skills.
 You start with Padded armor and 1 martial weapon of your choice.

 #### Ranger
 Your time hunting and wandering through the wilderness has honed your skills.
 You gain 1 proficency with a ranged weapon, Nature, Survival and Animal Handling and your Move speed increases by 1 tile.
 In addition, you can reroll 1 die when making an initiative, Nature, Survival, or Animal Handling roll.
 You start with Studded armor and 1 weapon of your choice.

 #### Street Urchin
 You gain 1 proficiency in Sleight of Hand, Stealth and Lockpicking and have expertise in those skills.
-Using the Hide action takes 1 less AP.
+Your naturally hard to pin down, when taking the move or sprint action you may spend an extra 2 AP to prevent opportunity attacks for the movement.
 You start with a simple weapon of your choice.

 #### Order Initiate
 You gain proficiency in Divine spells and a martial weapon.
 You have a Codex with two cantrips.
 Your devotion to your order gives you an unnatural ability to seek out evil.
 You have expertise in Insight, and gain 1 proficiency in Diplomacy and Religion.
-In addition, you add a superiority die for Willpower and Charisma skill challenges against evil creatures (or good creatures if you belong to an evil Order).
+In addition, you add a superiority die for Willpower and Charisma saves and skill challenges against Demons and Undead.

 You start with Scalemail Armor and a martial weapon of your choice.

 #### Pit Fighter
 Either by circumstance or choice, your time in the pits has honed your senses in battle.
 You gain 1 proficiency in Unarmed fighting and 2 proficiency points for any martial weapons.
 While wearing light or no armor your sprint speed is increased by 1.
 When attacked by a creature inside your zone of control you may improve one defense die to a superior defense die.

-#### Chosen
+#### Blessed
-You are beholden to a greater power, either by choice or folly.
-For better or worse they have given you some of their power.
-Choose a cantrip or level 1 spell.
-Once per rest you may cast that spell without needing to prepare it or expend mana, adding 1 superior die to the spellcasting roll.
-Spells cast this way are cast at your highest spell level.
-You may change your Chosen spell by spending a week of downtime, choosing a new spell at or below your spell level, and no higher than 5th level.

-You gain 1 proficiency with Lore, Religion, and Survival.
+Known to you or not, you have been given a blessing by a powerful being.
+You gain access to additional feats based on which being has given you their blessing.
+In addition, you gain starting benefits based on the blessing:

+- **Fae Court:** You are an innate spellcaster.
+You start with 2 mana and you add 1 superior die to your spellcasting rolls against effects that would stop your magic, such as being targeted by _Counter Spell_, _Dispel Magic_, or _Anti-Magic Field_.
+- **Earthen:** When unarmored you roll 3 defense dice instead of 2.
+Regardless of duration, when you gain Poison 1 it disappears at the end of your next turn.
+This has no effect on effects with Poison 2 or higher.
+- **Blight:** You have a natural affinity with the Undead.
+You can sense the presence of Undead within 10 tiles of you.
+When dealing necrotic damage you deal a minimum of 1 wound.

 #### Enchanter
 You have learned the trade of an enchanter, allowing you to empower mundane items.
 You gain 1 proficiency in Lore, Arcana, and Diplomacy, and Enchanting tools.
 Enchantments cost half as much when done by yourself, and you may use 2 pieces of enchanted gear instead of 1.
 You start with 2 mana.